Starting Treatment

 Ozempic: Ozempic is approved for type 2 diabetes, although it may be prescribed for weight loss if a provider deems doing so is appropriate.
 In a clinical trial for Ozempic, people with diabetes who combined weekly injections of 1 mg Ozempic (semaglutide) with a healthy diet and exercise lost an average of 7% of their body weight in 68 weeks (compared to 3.4% with diet and exercise alone).
 If you are prescribed 2 mg Ozempic (semaglutide) and do not have diabetes, it is possible that you may have a total weight loss percentage closer to the higher results seen in the Wegovy clinical trial (which studied people without diabetes at 2.4 mg of the same active ingredient).
 Because Ozempic is approved for the treatment of type 2 diabetes, clinical trials using Ozempic in people without diabetes have not been conducted.

-Zepbound: Zepbound is approved to treat adult patients with obesity (with a BMI >30) or overweight (with a BMI of >27) with a weight-related condition like high blood pressure, type 2 diabetes, or cardiovascular disease.
-In the main Zepbound clinical trial, people without diabetes who combined weekly injections of 15 mg Zepbound (tirzepatide) with a healthy diet and exercise, lost an average of 20.9% of their body weight in 72 weeks (compared to 3.1% with diet and exercise alone).
+Zepbound: Zepbound is approved to treat adult patients with obesity or overweight with a weight-related condition like high blood pressure, type 2 diabetes, or cardiovascular disease.
+In the main Zepbound clinical trial, people without diabetes who combined a healthy diet and exercise with weekly injections of 15 mg Zepbound (the highest dose available as the autoinjector pen) lost an average of 20% of their body weight in 72 weeks and those who used weekly injections of 5 mg Zepbound (the highest dose available in single-dose vials) lost an average of 15% of their body weight in 72 weeks (compared to 3.1% with diet and exercise alone).

 Saxenda: Saxenda, like Wegovy, is specifically approved for weight loss.
 In the main Saxenda clinical trial, people without diabetes, who combined daily injections of 3 mg Saxenda (liraglutide) with a healthy diet and exercise and completed the trial, lost an average of 9.2% of their body weight in 56 weeks (compared to 3.5% with diet and exercise alone).